-Habitats typology and conservation - Habitats play an important role in landscape and ecosystem functioning.
+Habitats play an important role in landscape and ecosystem functioning.
 This course on Habitats typology and Conservation focuses on various approaches to natural habitat classification and their conservation.
 Different hierarchical classification systems, habitat categories and types as well as specific terminology are discussed in order to develop students' ability to understand and operate with these concepts.